lxbrvr/alfred-keepassxc-workflow/README.md

 ## Features

-- Search KeepassXC entries
+- Search KeepassXC entries.
 - Copy different entry attributes.
-It includes title, username, password, url, notes
+It includes title, username, password, url, notes.
+- Request TOTP for KeepassXC entries.
 - Comfortable configuration using Alfred's UI and MacOS modal windows
 - There are different settings for displaying KeepassXC data in Alfred.
   For example, you can show KeepassXC attributes which you want.